Paranoid (album): Packaging

+Artwork

-The cover, with the original War Pigs title in mind, was designed and shot by Keith Macmillan (credited as Keef) in Black Park.
+The cover, with the original War Pigs title in mind, was designed and shot by Keith McMillan (credited as Keef) in Black Park, Buckinghamshire.
 His assistant, Roger Brown, was the model.
+It was a choice by Vertigo Records with the potential visual and commercial impact in mind, and was designed by Tony Iommi.
 The original UK vinyl release was in a gatefold sleeve featuring a black-and-white photo of the band, posed outdoors on a grassy hill.
-Also shot by Macmillan, it was the band's first appearance on album artwork.
+Also shot by Keith McMillan, it was the band's first appearance on album artwork.

+Brown's image is superimposed three times to create the effect of continuity or movement and is stained with a pink paint.
+Brown is shown wearing a white helmet, a pink and yellow outfit and a red shield, wielding a sword in an attacking stance, amidst a dark forest.
+The objective of the cover was to create an image dark, surreal, and slightly evil aesthetic.

+Although the image doesn't directly relate to the song "Paranoid," it does connect with the overall tone of the album, which explores themes such as war, madness, and the supernatural.